Rubén Tejada: Baltimore Orioles

-The Baltimore Orioles acquired Tejada from the New York Yankees for cash considerations on June 4, 2017.
+The Baltimore Orioles acquired Tejada from the Yankees in exchange for cash considerations on June 4, 2017.
 He was assigned to the Triple-A Norfolk Tides.
 His contract was selected by the Orioles two days later on June 6.
 Tejada made his Orioles debut the next night against the Pittsburgh Pirates replacing an injured Manny Machado.
 For the season he batted .230/.293/.283 with the Orioles.

 On November 28, 2017, Tejada signed a minor league contract with the Orioles.
-He elected free agency on November 3, 2018.
+He played in 101 games for Norfolk, batting .230/.291/.298 with two home runs and 34 RBI.
+Tejada elected free agency following the season on November 2.

-Return to Mets
+New York Mets (second stint)

-On March 23, 2019, Tejada signed a minor league contract to return to the Mets and was assigned to Triple-A Syracuse.
-He hit for the cycle on June 19, 2019 against the Charlotte Knights.
+On March 23, 2019, Tejada signed a minor league contract to return to the New York Mets organization and was assigned to the Triple-A Syracuse Mets.
+He hit for the cycle on June 19, against the Charlotte Knights.
 On August 14, the Mets selected Tejada's contract.
 On August 22, Tejada was designated for assignment.
-He re-signed on a minor league deal on September 1.
-He became a free agent following the 2019 season.
+He re-signed with the team on a minor league contract on September 1.
+Tejada elected free agency following the season on November 4.

 Toronto Blue Jays

 On January 17, 2020, Tejada signed a minor league deal with the Toronto Blue Jays.
-Tejada was released by the Blue Jays organization on August 31, 2020.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Tejada was released by the Blue Jays organization on August 31.

 Philadelphia Phillies

 On May 5, 2021, Tejada signed a minor league contract with the Philadelphia Phillies.
-Tejada played in 72 games for the Triple-A Lehigh Valley IronPigs, hitting .231 with 0 home runs and 15 RBI's.
-On August 25, 2021, Tejada was released by the Phillies.
+Tejada played in 72 games for the Triple-A Lehigh Valley IronPigs, hitting .231 with no home runs and 15 RBI.
+On August 25, Tejada was released by the Phillies organization.

 Chicago White Sox

 On September 3, 2021, Tejada signed a minor league deal with the Chicago White Sox.
 He was assigned to the Triple-A Charlotte Knights.
 He appeared in 8 games for Charlotte down the stretch, hitting .250/.300/.357 with 1 home run and 5 RBI.
-He elected free agency on November 7, 2021.
+He elected free agency following the season on November 7.

 Long Island Ducks

 On February 9, 2023, Tejada signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 78 games for Long Island, Tejada batted .293/.427/.414 with 6 home runs and 35 RBI.

+Leones de Yucatán

+On December 28, 2023, Tejada signed with the Leones de Yucatán of the Mexican League.
+In 73 games for Yucatán in 2024, he slashed .298/.405/.409 with four home runs, 34 RBI, and three stolen bases.

+Olmecas de Tabasco

+On December 11, 2024, Tejada was traded to the Olmecas de Tabasco of the Mexican League in exchange for Adeiny Hechavarria.
+He made 38 appearances for Tabasco in 2025, slashing .225/.365/.252 with no home runs and 13 RBI.

+Caliente de Durango

+On July 2, 2025, Tejada was traded to the Caliente de Durango of the Mexican League in exchange for Jimmy Cordero.